 How Does WIRED Test Bird Feeders?

-I test all feeders in my rural-surburban backyard in the Pacific Northwest.
+I test all feeders in my rural-suburban backyard in the Pacific Northwest.
 I mount seed feeders on a 1-inch pole with a baffle, using the provided mounting hardware and hose clamps.
 If pole mounting isn't feasible, I mount on a fence or a shepherd's hook.
 I hang hummingbird feeders from a shepherd's hook mounted on the side of my house.
 I fill the seed feeders with Audubon Wild Park bird seed and the hummingbird feeders with a nectar mixture of 4-to-1 granulated sugar and water.
 I keep each feeder up for a minimum of four weeks, with all app notifications enabled.

 I look at all app features available both with a subscription or without, seeing how often I get notifications and noting whether they are accurately picking up just birds or any type of outdoor movement, and how well the AI feature is able to distinguish bird species.
 I also look at connectivity, seed capacity, video quality, and how well the feeder bodies hold up to squirrels and inclement weather.